 Shell Says Hydrogen Is Heavy Transport’s Future.
-What Now For Biofuels?
+What Now for Biofuels?

 All this calls into question the long-term prospects for biofuels.
 Fuels such as biodiesel made from rapeseed oil or ethanol made from corn were once viewed as the apex of future low-carbon transport.
 In 2011, the International Energy Agency forecast that biofuels could make up 27 percent of global transportation fuels by 2050.

 Hydrogen was not even included in the major policy to drive renewables demand in the transport sector.
 The European Union’s Renewable Energy Directive set out measures to reach a 20 percent contribution from renewables to total energy demand by 2020.
 Hydrogen was not added until the policy was redrawn in 2018 to target 32 percent by 2030.
-Transport fuels have a 14 percent target to chase by 2030.
+Transport fuels have a 14 percent target to hit by 2030.

 The reality now, however, is that biofuels are more likely to play their largest role in the short term, while the longer-term chase for zero-carbon fuels has moved past them.